 Course Code CSE369

 Course Title Mobile Application Development

 Type of Course PE

-L T P 300
+LTP 3 0 0

 Credits 3

-Course Students are expected to have basic knowledge of JAVA, HTML, JavaScript and
+Course Prerequisites Students are expected to have basic knowledge of JAVA, HTML, JavaScript and CSS

-Prerequisites CSS

-Course Objectives Students will learn the basics of the programming language, designing mobile

-interfaces, using libraries to build applications, user input and other aspects.
+Course Objectives Students will learn the basics of the programming language, designing mobile interfaces, using libraries to build applications, user input and other aspects.

-Course Outcome The learner will be able to-
+Course Outcome (CO) The learner will be able to- 1.
+Define multimedia to potential clients.

-(CO) 1 Define an Idia de actualista lineta

-1. Define multimedia to potential clients.

 2. Identify and describe the function of the general skill sets in themultimedia industry.

-110 3.
-Identify the basic components of a multimedia project.

-16 4.
-Identify the basic hardware and software requirements formultimedia development and playback.
+3. Identify the basic components of a multimedia project.4.
+Identify the basic hardware and software requirements for multimedia development and playback.